4lessandrodev/type-ddd/README.md

 -    [13.
 Folders structure](#13-folders-structure)
 -    [14.
 Avaliable resourses](#14-avaliable-resourses)

-> This package provide utils file and interfaces to assistant build a complex application with domain driving design
+> This package provide utils file and interfaces to assistant build a complex application with domain driving design and typescript

 ## 1. Ubiquitous language: